 LIBS 461 - Liberal Studies Seminar (4)

 This is a culminating experience for liberal studies majors.
 Students prepare and present a project, bringing together materials and methods from several disciplines.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: LIBS 261 and permission of the program director.